elixir-lang/elixir/docs/2_diving_in.md

 ### 2.6.3 Case

 In this section we have introduced pattern matching via the `=` operator.
 Sometimes however it is convenient to match an expression against several expressions until we find a matching one.
-For such cases, we use `case` (pun intended):
+For such cases, we use `case`:

     case { 1, 2, 3 } do
     match: { 4, 5, 6 }